winson-cell/python-selenium-autofill/README.md

 * selenium

+You can

+`pip install selenium`

-You can just pip install selenium in your cmd
+in your cmd , if you don't have selenium

 * tkinter

-You can just pip install tkinter in your cmd
+You can

+`pip install tkinter`

+in your cmd, if you don;t have tkinter

 For most of the problem you can just copy the error and search it in stack overflow or google